at1as/RemindMe/README.md

 In the above example, `http://206934cd.ngrok.io/reminders` becomes the Twilio callback URL

+To send out the reminders, POST to the `/scheduler` endpoint.
+As reminders don't currently accept a time, only a day, it is recommended to have a cron hit this once, on a daily interval.

 ### TODO

 * Replace spreadsheet with Google Sheets API or spin up a Database
+* Accept time/time-ranges for reminders
 * Tests